 The University of Melbourne celebrates the livre d’artiste with ‘Art on the Page’ at Noel Shaw Gallery from now until 14 January, 2018.
 Artist books were popular among major painters and sculptors during the 20th century; they courted collaboration between visual artists and writers, and remain a source of inspiration today.
 ‘Art on the Page’ showcases book illustration work and original woodcuts, lithographs, etchings, tableaux and engravings by European and Australian masters.
 Artists include; Arthur Boyd, Pablo Picasso, Henri Matisse, David Hockney and Joan Miró, with written works by Vladimir Mayakovsky, Oscar Wilde, Emily Brontë, Alec Derwent Hope, Gary Catalano and others.

 GRAMPIANS TEXTURE 18 has the dates of 17 – 22 March 2018 and will again be held in Halls Gap.
 An enticing set of workshop opportunities, for the opening weekend (2-day) and/or for the weekdays to follow (4-day).
-Full details will become available mid-year. www.grampianarts.com.au
+Full details from www.grampianarts.com.au

 In celebration of the seventieth anniversary of the House of Dior, one of the world’s most prestigious couture houses, the National Gallery of Victoria presents The House of Dior: Seventy Years of Haute Couture.
 Exclusive to Melbourne, this exhibition is a collaboration between the NGV and the House of Dior and includes a sumptuous display of more than 140 garments designed by Christian Dior Couture between 1947 and 2017.
 The House of Dior: Seventy Years of Haute Couture is accompanied by a scholarly publication, a dynamic program of talks, tours and events and the curated NGV Friday Nights program, featuring live music, food and performances.
 Organised by the National Gallery of Victoria and Christian Dior Couture.
 NGV International Ground Level, Temporary Exhibitions.
 On until 7 Nov 17.
 OPEN 10AM–5PM DAILY .
 Entry fee will apply. www.ngv.vic.gov.au/exhibition/the-house-of-dior/